Happy “Say Something Nice Day”!

 If you’re not accustomed to giving compliments at work, you’re not alone!
 Research shows that a majority of people struggle with sharing gratitude at work.
 But there’s only one way to change that: make a point of complimenting someone every day, starting today.

 Stumped for a good compliment?
-Check out Inc.’s “10 Compliments You Should Give Daily” and Incentive Magazine’s guide to giving specific compliments on the job.
+Check out Inc.’s “10 Compliments You Should Give Daily”.

 And for practical tips on sharing and promoting gratitude every day in your workplace, download our free eBook “Transform Your Workplace With Gratitude.”
 You’ll find advice here on recruiting and retaining a great workforce, engaging employees and building a sustainable culture of appreciation.